NHSLeadership/nhsblocks/readme.txt

 This plugin is designed principally for use by NHS organisations, but can be used by anybody.

+This plugin requires Gutenberg 7.9.1 (as a standalone plugin) to be installed and active.

 == Installation ==

 This section describes how to install the plugin and get it working.